archishma/CSE185-Group27/README.md

 ## Sample Commands
-Using the sample file "trio.vcf.gz" from the "vcf" directory, we can print a list of its samples using the `-s` option:
+Using the sample file "trio.vcf.gz" from the "vcf" directory, we can print a list of its samples using the `-samples` option:
 ```
-python bwdtools.py ~/vcf/trio.vcf/gz -s
+python bwdtools.py ~/vcf/trio.vcf/gz -samples
 ```
 Output:
 ```